Budgets: Why they are important!

-And that is the my monthly budget.
+And that is my monthly budget.
 It fits our family, we are dedicating a significant portion of our income to improving our financial picture each month, and it’s simple enough I can update it monthly in about 30 minutes or less.
 Each end of the month, we go over how things are looking and make sure we are meeting our goals.
 It’s by no means perfect.
-With some increased attention to frugality I bet we could easily knock a couple hundred dollars off the “credit card” budget monthly.
+With some increased attention to frugality, I bet we could easily knock a couple hundred dollars off the “credit card” budget monthly.
 But the end result is we currently feel like we buy anything we need, and frequent things we want, while still meeting our financial goals for the remainder of residency.

 So what do you think of my budget?
 Are you a budgeter yourself?
 Give your view of things in the comments section!

 In a future post, I will also highlight #LifeofaMedStudent net worth and the importance of keeping track of this.
-You don’t know how much work you have to do financially, until you know where you are starting!
+You don’t know how much work you have to do financially until you know where you are starting!

 Update: Since this post was written a big change has happened!
-I lost my moonlighting job on fairly short (45 days) notice due to implementation of telemedicine for the position I was covering!
+I lost my moonlighting job on fairly short (45 days) notice due to an implementation of telemedicine for the position I was covering!
 This obviously was a significant change in my income, representing about 40% loss as indicated above.
-This will only effect me the last 5 months of residency until I start my attending job, however in that time period we will be moving and expect to have expenses with selling/buying/moving.
-We will therefor deal with this loss in 4 ways, including cutting down on frivolous spending:
+This will only affect me the last 5 months of residency until I start my attending job, however in that time period we will be moving and expect to have expenses with selling/buying/moving.
+We will therefore deal with this loss in 4 ways, including cutting down on frivolous spending:

 - Our short term cash “savings” is enough to cover those 5 months of losing 40% of my income, and likely be enough to get us through the buying/selling/moving process.
 There would though, be little buffer for any further expenses, such as typical “emergency” fund issues – car problems, home repairs, etc.